 People often think that bumblebees will only bite, and that they can’t sting.
 Well, the opposite is a closer truth.
-While bumblebees can bite, their mandibles are not strong enough to cause real pain, but you will definitely know if you have been stung!
+While bumblebees can bite, it's not their go to defensive weapon, and is unlikely to cause great pain, however you will definitely know if you have been stung!

 Queens and workers can sting, but not males, who are fewer, smaller and found near the end of the hive’s development.
 Unlike honeybees, a bumblebee does not die after stinging, and can sting more than once (similar to a wasp).
 The good thing is that bumblebees are generally pretty relaxed and peaceful.
 They can, however, get annoyed if you disturb their nest, or if you accidentally give them a squeeze.

 In most cases a bumblebee sting will cause nothing more than some discomfort.
 However, much like with other insect stings, people can sometimes experience an allergic reaction.
-This reaction may be localised, like swelling around the area stung, or in a few cases, it may be more generalised (occurring away from the area stung), such as swelling of other body parts or hives (a medical condition also known as urticaria), or in severe cases, causing anaphylactic shock.
-You might never have had an allergic reaction before, but it is possible for people to become sensitised to stings over time.
-For more information please consult the Allergy NZ Insect Sting webpage.
+This reaction may be localised, like swelling around the area stung, or in a few cases, it may be more generalised (occurring away from the area stung), such as swelling of other body parts or hives (a medical condition also known as urticaria)